openobserve/website4/content/blog/posts/parsing-windows-iis-logs.md

 ![otel-collector restart](/img/blog/iis/restart-otel-collector.webp)

 Once the otel-collector is running, it will start capturing IIS logs and sending them to OpenObserve.
-You should see a new stream `iis` unser streams/logs menu
+You should see a new stream `iis` under streams/logs menu

 ![OpenObserve with iis stream](/img/blog/iis/iis_stream.webp)

 ## Step 2: Parsing IIS Logs with VRL

 After setting up the otel-collector to capture the IIS logs, the next step is to parse these logs into a structured format that can be easily analyzed.
 VRL functions can be created in OpenObserve to parse the logs.

 The IIS logs are typically written in a space-separated format.

 Here is a sample log entry from an IIS log file: